emjoseph/worklede/README.md

 - Email delivery is live
 - Site is available at www.worklede.com
 - Several more user tests, in particular for testing email delivery
-- Three scrapers active pulling jobs from the New York Times, Washington Post, and Conde Nast
+- Three scrapers actively pulling jobs from the New York Times, Washington Post, and Conde Nast
 - New Latest Jobs Listing
 - New Job Matches - Calculated via Python Spacy Document Similarity (Cosine Similarity) scoring
 - New Resume Parsing Logic - Done via Python Spacy Entity Recognition